Songyuhui0114/Songyuhui0114.github.io/_pages/cv.md

 **Bachelor of Engineering** in Oil and Gas Storage and Transportation Engineering
 *Aug.
 2021 - June.
 2025*
 - College of Mechanics and Transportation Engineering
-- **Areas of Expertise**: Oil and Gas Storage and Transportation; Data-driven methods; Data Science; reinforcement learning; deep learning
+- **Areas of Expertise**: Oil and Gas Storage and Transportation, Data-driven Methods, Data Science, Reinforcement Learning, Deep Learning, Mathematics, Mathematic Physics

 ## RESEARCH EXPERIENCE